eonil/SQLite3/NOTE.md

 Low-level layer uses fully manual memory management.
 Though they're RCed objects, you need to open/close each object manually.

-Mid-level layer uses strict unique ownershop manner.
+Mid-level layer uses strict unique ownership manner.
 Super object owns subobject, and you need to keep a strong reference to the superobject to make subobjects alive.
 This organised a tree graph.